sfajfer/Master-of-Gu/chapters/02-TheDiceMechanic.md

 |      -40       | Simple (Identifying poisonous plants around your clan's walls) |
 |      -60       | Trivial (Haggling a merchant to take a few primeval stones off a large price) |

-### Advantage
+### Advantage and Disadvantage
-There is no disadvantage in this system, but many Gu will grant advantage on certain checks.
-If you have advantage, roll an additional td10 and take the lower of the two.
+If you have advantage on a test, roll an additional td10 and take the lower of the two.
 You can stack advantages as long as they come from different sources.
+Disadvantage works the same way, but you take the higher of the td10 rolls.

 ### Degrees of Success/Failure
 For every 10 you roll above/below your skill value, you gain a degree of failure/success, respectively.
 Some skill tests, such as an opposed Deception/Insight roll, do not take degrees of success into account; they're either deceived or they aren't.
 Many tests, however, will have different effects based on the degrees of success or failure.

 ### Critical
 When you roll at or under 1/10 of your skill's value (rounded down) on the die, you've landed a critical.
 Criticals are automatic successes, though degrees of success are still calculated like normal.
 Some skills have a critical success effect built into them, though the GM can always add a special additional success to any test you critically succeed.

+If you score a critical with an attack roll, the attack deals double the damage it normally would.

 ### Fumble
 Fumbles occur when 99-100 is rolled on the die for a skill test.
 If your skill value is above 99, you only fumble on a roll of 100 for that skill.
 Fumbles are an automatic failure, though degrees of failure are still calculated like normal.